Privacy Policy

 2.9 HOW TO MAKE A COMPLAINT ABOUT PRIVACY

-Clients have a right to make a complaint about the handing of their personal information.
+Clients have a right to make a complaint about the handling of their personal information.
 Complaints can be made to Working Life via email (mail@working-life.net).
-We will endeavour to respond
+We will endeavour to respond appropriately to reasonable complaints (i.e., not of a frivolous or vexation nature) within 30 days of the receipt of the email.

 Other agencies to which clients may bring complaints are as follows: